bxdoan/bxdoan/README.md

 <div align="center">

-> There are no traffic jams along the extra mile.
+> Happiness is not something readymade.
+It comes from your own actions.

-> — Roger Staubach —
+> — Dalai Lama —

 </div>